Leafwing-Studios/leafwing-website/content/blog/skeptics-guide-to-machine-learning/index.md

 Okay, cool.
 We can work with that.
 It may be a dumb, counterproductive choice that distracts you from solving the real problems your company is facing, but ultimately, **constraints breed creativity.**
-And machine learning is genuinely wonderful and terrible: despite the cynical tone above, I love it and think it can be used in a lot of incredible ways.
+And despite the cynical tone, machine learning is genuinely wonderful and terrible.
+I love it and think it can be used in a lot of incredible ways.
+Some of which might even make you money!

 ## Machine learning fundamentals

 If you've never been exposed to the [fundamentals of machine learning](https://hastie.su.domains/Papers/ESLII.pdf) before, there are only three key technical lessons you need to know as a PM for a machine learning team:

 1. **Machine learning is trained on data,** and reproduces the patterns in that data.
-2. There are four key uses of machine learning: **prediction**, **causal inference**, **generation** and **reinforcement learning.**
+2. There are four core ways to use machine learning: **prediction**, **causal inference**, **generation** and **reinforcement learning.**
 3. Machine learning is **expensive and unreliable**: only use it when you have no other choice!

 All of that stuff about the relative performance of [models with names from the Muppets](https://www.theverge.com/2019/12/11/20993407/ai-language-models-muppets-sesame-street-muppetware-elmo-bert-ernie), [deep learning architectures](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-021-00444-8), [federated learning](https://blog.research.google/2017/04/federated-learning-collaborative.html), [representation learning](https://paperswithcode.com/task/representation-learning), [Wasserstein metrics](https://en.wikipedia.org/wiki/Wasserstein_metric) and dozens of other impressive sounding technical terms?
 Really cool, but most of it doesn't matter to you: focus on the fundamentals and you'll be able to ask your engineers the questions that matter.

-## Machine learning is trained on data
+## Machine learning models are trained on data

 Unsurprisingly, there are no little men [trapped in a box](https://en.wikipedia.org/wiki/Mechanical_Turk) drawing anime girls, making up weird factoids and writing cold intros for recruiters.
 While machine learning models may have [emergent properties](https://en.wikipedia.org/wiki/Emergence), they're not human, and modelling them as such is counterproductive.